hossain-khan/vision.hossainkhan.com/README.md

 Check out the project and run following command to test the site:

 ```
+# If 'bundle' is not installed on macOS, run the following
+gem install bundler jekyll

 # Preview site at http://127.0.0.1:4000/
 bundle exec jekyll serve